 You’ll often find games, hammocks, and special programming like yoga classes at Parks on Tap.
-It’s an enjoyable way to relax in neighborhood parks around Philadelphia, and a portion of the profit is donated to the Fairmount Park Conservancy to help maintain city parks.
+It’s an enjoyable way to relax in neighborhood parks, and a portion of the profit is donated to the Fairmount Park Conservancy to help maintain city parks.

 We the Youth mural